robotur/meb-robot/README.md

  * This lowers the entire chassis to the ground, lower CoM reduces the moment of inertia in high speed turns, massively decreasing the force that tips the robot/prevents it from losing traction

 # Mentorship & Leadership
-After a relatively succesful 2025 season with 10 students (5 teams), there were a lot of interested students.
-I co-led the technical mentorship for 8 incoming Preparatory and 9th grade students
+After a relatively successful 2025 season with 10 students (5 teams), there were a lot of interested students.
+I co-led the technical mentorship for 8 incoming Preparatory and 9th grade students.
 I translated my 2025 and 2026 experience into a 'base model' (this repo) and i hope to enable new students and current participants to move past basic assembly and focus on more advanced logic and troubleshooting

  * Design and manufacturing: I handled the full CAD to print cycle, ensuring every team had a structurally sound chassis